seanwhs/Tutorials/NextJS/Next-JS-Tutorial/Part46-Agentic-Workflows.md

 delegate?
 ```

+That is the real shift.

-Because the future of software engineering is not humans versus AI.
+The future of software engineering is not humans versus AI.

-It is humans designing systems that can effectively collaborate with AI.
+It is humans designing systems that can collaborate with AI effectively.

----
+***

 # Course Epilogue Preview

 In the final chapter, we'll step back and answer the ultimate question:

-# What Does It Mean To Be A Software Engineer In The Age of AI?
+# What Does It Mean To Be a Software Engineer in the Age of AI?

 Including: